 As the pavement continues to age and deteriorate, additional preservation treatments can be implemented such as micro-surfacing, chip seals, thin overlays, milling, repaving and then ultimately reconstructing.
 These treatments, when applied in a timely manner, can greatly extend the life of a pavement.

 As shown below, preservation treatments applied in a timely fashion can more than double the life expectancy of pavement.

-As the underfunding of our streets continues, the cost to fix our street network continues to increase rapidly; growing from $100M in 2006 to $211M in 2016.
+As the lack of funding of our streets continues, the cost to fix our street network continues to increase rapidly; growing from $100M in 2006 to $211M in 2016.

-Act 51 provides funding through a gas and weight tax, which gets paid at the pump.
-Lansing currently received approximately $11.9 million per year; most of this is used for snow plowing, potholing, mowing, routine maintenance, etc. Of the $11.9 million, only $2.4 million is used for street repairs.
-The Federal Surface Transportation Program (STP) provides between $1 to $1.5 million for rehabilitating major streets.
-The General fund is the annual amount assigned from the City's tax revenues; when the economy was poor, there was no money allocated.
-There is no general fund allocation in FY18.
-The public safety and infrastructure millage generates approximately $1.95 million per year for operational and maintenance costs including approximately $300,000 for paving local streets.
-All of this adds up to approximately $4.2 million annual funding.
+The primary source of funding comes from Act 51 – a gas and weight tax that gets paid at the fuel pump.
+Currently, Lansing is receiving approximately $11.9 million per year, and most of that is used for snow plowing, potholing, moving, and routine maintenance.
+Of that $11.9 million, only $2.4 million is used for street repairs.
+The reason for this is because the Federal Surface Transportation Program (STP) provides between $1 to $1.5 million for rehabilitating major streets.
+The rest of the funding is generated from a general fund that's annual amount is assigned from the City's tax revenues.
+So, when the economy is poor like it has been in the past, there is isn't any allocation of money, which in turn means that there isn't any general fund allocations either.

 Act 51 primarily funds maintenance and a small amount of capital improvements.
 Historically, the City has had regular outside sources of funding for the street system for capital improvements.
 Because $25 million is needed and only $4.2 million is provided, there is a $20.8 million shortfall.
 In order to fix this, possible solutions include changes at the state level to the gas and weight tax as well as adding an additional special millage.